awslabs/aws-lambda-cpp/examples/monte-carlo-calculator/README.md

 # A simple C++ Monte Carlo simulation calculator on AWS Lambda

-Calculate the value of a European vanilla call option in C++ using Monte Carlo simulation.
+Calculate the value of a European call option in C++ using Monte Carlo simulation.
-Deploy the calculator to AWS Lambda.
+Deploy to AWS Lambda
-Invoke the calculator with a REST call.
+behind a REST API.

-The number of simulations, `num_sims`, can be overriden with a query parameter.
-All other parameters are hard coded.
+Millions of simulations in microseconds.

 ### Prerequisites